taneshadeshaw/notes/README.md

 # 2024-02-06
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us that focusing on optimizing code too early can lead to unnecessary complexity and potential bugs, often outweighing the benefits.
 Instead, focus first on writing clear, maintainable, and correct code; optimize only when it's truly needed based on performance measurements."

+# 2024-02-07
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools to remain competitive in the job market.
+Here are some tips for maintaining your programming skills:

+1. Continuously read and study articles, blogs, and books related to programming and technology.
+2. Attend workshops, seminars, or online courses to learn new programming techniques and languages, such as Python, JavaScript, Java, etc.
+3. Participate in open-source projects and contribute to popular code repositories, like GitHub, to gain practical experience and expand your network of fellow developers.
+4. Stay engaged with industry news and trends by following tech blogs and podcasts, attending conferences, joining online forums,and networking with other developers on LinkedIn and other platforms.
+5. Practice coding challenges and puzzles,like those found on LeetCode,HackerRank,or Project Euler,to improve your problem-solving and algorithmic skills.
+6. Don't be afraid to experiment with new tools and technologies, as this can lead to innovative solutions and a deeper understanding of the programming process.
+7. Finally, remember that programming is a continuous learning process, so be patient with yourself and enjoy the ride!